 Garland names special counsel to oversee Trump documents case, aspects of Jan.
 6 probe

 Attorney General Merrick Garland has named a special counsel to oversee the entirety of the Justice Department's criminal investigation into the retention of national defense information at former President Donald Trump's residence at Mar-a-Lago and key aspects of the Jan.
-6 investigation, according to a senior Justice Department official.
+6 investigation.

+"I'm here today to announce the appointment of the special counsel in connection with two ongoing criminal investigations that have received significant public attention," Garland said.

 Garland announced at a news conference Friday that John "Jack" Smith will be the special counsel tasked with investigating and deciding whether charges should be brought.
 He called Smith an "impartial and determined prosecutor."
 Smith is currently the chief prosecutor for the special counsel in the Hague.